-The business must decide which standards to use in order to make their processes more efficient, including traceability.
+The business must decide which standards to use to make their processes more efficient and traceable.

 Overall, the GS1 system is intended for use by all industries and trade sectors.
 When changes are introduced, they must be done in a way that does not disrupt existing users.
 Consequently, changes are driven by new user-driven applications and can only be authorized if they are made to GS1 standards.
 GS1 members are notified of changes to ensure they remain compliant.

 3. How can GS1 help when it comes to barcodes?